 PLANS by Canberra to impose significant increases in live export cost recovery charges would not only fail the “pub test” from Townsville to Broome, they “wouldn’t even make it into the carpark”, Northern Territory Cattlemen’s Association president Chris Nott told the association’s annual conference in Alice Springs on Friday.

-Mr Nott said the industry was “looking down the barrel” at regulatory cost increases in the vicinity of $100 a head, under the costs increases that have been proposed so far, and all of those costs would ultimately be passed onto producers.
+Mr Nott said the industry was “looking down the barrel” at regulatory costs in the vicinity of $100 a head* and all of those costs would ultimately be passed onto producers.

 In 2018 the cost to the Department of regulating the livestock export industry, which the Government seeks to recover through fees and charges on exporters, was $8m.